BAndresen/TOJA/README.md

 </div>
 <br>

+## Why use TOJA?
++ Own your Data!
+None of your Job Data is shared.
+Everything is stored locally on your machine
++ Open Source
++ 100% Free!
+No Paywalls for additional Features.

 ## Description
 ### Submit Job Information
-Add details about a new job prospect or application
+Easily add details about a new job prospects or applications
 <br>
 <div align="center">
 <img src="assets/add_job_screenshot.png" width=600>